JeffRoth/sunshine-portal/README.md

 ## Excel Directions:
 * after running one or both of the above scripts, open the 'State IT employees pivot.xlsx' file
 * Select the 'Data' tab
-* Select 'Refresh All' under 'Queries & Connections'.
-You may need to select 'Refresh All' twice to get the pivot table to update.
+* Select 'Refresh All' under 'Queries & Connections' (you may need to select 'Refresh All' twice to get the pivot table to update).